Trump Administration Withdraws Huge Fines For Some Immigrants In U.S. Illegally

 It was just the latest hard-line effort by the administration as it worked to clamp down on illegal immigration at the border and increase interior enforcement.

-The latest round of letters withdrawing the fines are a significant reversal for the administration.
-When he took office in 2017, Trump signed an executive order that promised to begin collection of "all fines and penalties that the Secretary is authorized under the law to assess and collect from aliens unlawfully present in the United States."
+The latest round of letters withdrawing the fines is a significant reversal for the administration.
+When he took office in 2017, President Trump signed an executive order that promised to begin collection of "all fines and penalties that the Secretary is authorized under the law to assess and collect from aliens unlawfully present in the United States."

 "This is a victory," Espinal told NPR in a phone interview.

-Espinal said she could not believe how the U.S. government thought she would have almost half a million dollars.
+Espinal said she could not believe the U.S. government thought she would have almost half a million dollars.
 She has been living in sanctuary at an Ohio church since an immigration judge ordered her removed two years ago.
 The church, its congregation and the community have largely supported her and her family.

 Espinal said she came to the United States from Mexico with her father when she was 16.
 She now has three children of her own, including two who are U.S. citizens.
 She said her whole life is in the United States and she cannot return to Mexico.

 ICE officials did not immediately respond to a request for comment.
-This summer, officials said the agency began issuing notices in December 2018 on a case-by-case basis, taking into account steps the individual has taken to fulfill court orders.
+This summer, officials said the agency had begun issuing notices in December 2018 on a case-by-case basis, taking into account steps the individual has taken to fulfill court orders.

-Pro-immigrant advocates charged the administration with trying to instill fear and confusion in immigrant communities, hoping they would leave.
+Pro-immigrant advocates charged the administration with trying to instill fear and confusion in immigrant communities, hoping people would leave.
 They reported similar letters being received by immigrants in similar situations in North Carolina, Utah, Virginia and Texas.

 "For almost three years now these women in sanctuary have been on the front lines of taking on the Trump administration," Mohammad Abdollahi, advocate with the National Sanctuary Collective, said.
 "This victory shows that the women in sanctuary are not only fighting for themselves but everybody.
 Others should stand up with them."